 • Read our Nikon Prostaff 3S 10x42 binocular review

-Something of a bargain, this pair of Celestron BaK-4 prism binos boasts 8x magnification and multi coated optics to prevent anything from marring your view.
-This isn't the only size – you can get these Outland X binoculars in other magnifications and sizes too.
+Something of a bargain, this pair of Celestron BaK-4 prism binos boasts 8x magnification and multi coated optics to keep your view as clear as possible.
+This isn't the only size available – you can get these Outland X binoculars in other magnifications and sizes too.
 Suitable for outdoor use by birders and wildlife watchers, thanks not only to said magnification but also a sturdy polycarbonate build and waterproofing, the decent-sized 42mm objective lenses on offer here will aid light gathering, making these binoculars suitable for use in low light as well as regular daylight.
 A large smooth-feel focus wheel aids operation and a long 18mm eye relief delivers viewing comfort.
 Capable of being tripod mounted if desired, a strap, lens cloth and carry case comes as standard, plus a limited lifetime warranty.

 To shoot for the stars, you obviously need a pair of binoculars with a high magnification factor – as well as ones with excellent light gathering abilities.
 We get both here with the splendidly named ‘SkyMaster’, ensuring this affordable pair is tailor-made for amateur astronomers, allowing for use at dusk, dawn and night.
 Multi coated lenses combine with BaK-4 prisms to allow for increased light transmission and therefore high contrast images with bags of detail.
 Stargazers will also benefit from the fact that this option can be tripod mounted, while it also has its own centre support rod for increased stability.
 A polycarbonate and aluminum build provides both robustness and portability, while we also get a product that is waterproofed and fog-proofed with it, which is especially useful on cold winter nights.